Hodge decomposition for stable homology of automorphism groups of free groups: Abstract

-We establish a decomposition of stable homology of automorphism groups of free groups with polynomial contravariant coefficients in term of functor homology.
-This allows several explicit computations, intersecting results obtained by independant methods by O. Randal-Williams.
+We establish a decomposition of stable homology of automorphism groups of free groups with polynomial contravariant coefficients in terms of functor homology.
+This allows several explicit computations, intersecting results obtained by independent methods by O. Randal-Williams and extending some of them.

+Our methods rely on the investigation of Kan extensions associated to several categories of free groups, the extension of a cancellation criterion for homology with polynomial coefficients due to Scorichenko, Galatius's Theorem identifying the stable homology of automorphism groups of free groups to that of symmetric groups, the machinery of $\Gamma$-spaces and the Snaith splitting.

 {\em Classification MSC 2010 :} 18A25, 18G15, 20E36, 20J06, 55P42 (18A40, 18E30, 18G40, 55P47).

 {\em Mots clefs :} groupes d'automorphismes des groupes libres, homologie des groupes, homologie des foncteurs, foncteurs polynomiaux, $\Gamma$-espaces et spectres, extensions de Kan dérivées.